Update: May 8, 2019

 Welcome to the K7RL station tour.
 Since I was a little kid playing with walkie-talkies, I’ve been fascinated with radio, electronics, and the science of how it all works.

 Living across the street at the time was a retired ham that was truly the living embodiment of “Home Brew” electronics.
-He used cardboard for circuit boards and metal boxes to house his creations.
+He used cardboard for circuits and metal boxes complete with dials, knobs, and switches.
 All of his transmitters and receivers, and anything else he needed, were all created from scratch.
 I’d hear CW coming from his garage and wander over to see what new things he cooked up.
 With a small dipole antenna over his house, he was working the world on a larger scale than me.

 In 1986 that I decided to get my ham ticket.
 Back then, all license classes were required to pass a Morse Code test, in addition to a written exam.
 Novice was 5 wpm and General Class was 13 wpm.
 Extra class was 20 wpm.
 I passed all of my exams in one sitting and earned a General Class license.
 I was officially a ham.

 In the 1990’s, when the FCC lowered code speed requirements, I took my written exam for an Extra Class license.
 My original FCC issued call was N7GYD, until I applied for a Vanity call in 2003 and became K7RL.